Workshops

 BOOKS in BASIC

 Book forms and the tools and techniques involved can be wonderfully elaborate or surprisingly simple.
-In this class, learn some essential basics to complete one sweet book by day's end.
-From the techniques used in making this book, you will gain an understanding with which to tackle other book structures that may intrigue you as well as acquiring a new appreciation of just how intricate and precise are the works of master bookbinders and conservators.
+In this class, learn some essential basics to complete one sweet book by day’s end.
+From the techniques used in making this book, you will gain and understanding with which to tackle other book structures that may intrigue you as well as acquiring a new appreciation of just how intricate and precise are the works of master bookbinders and conservators.
 This class will open your mind and ability level to the infinite and fun world of book binding.